• Skip to primary navigation

 Cooked and drained peas in the pan.

-What to serve with Minted Peas
+What To Serve Minted Peas With

 Peas and lamb are the perfect combination and anything with mint goes well with lamb.
 So, why not make our Slow Cooker Lamb Shoulder for a Sunday roast and serve it with Microwave Mashed Potatoes and Roasted Tenderstem Broccoli.
-If you are looking for another lamb dish to serve these minted peas with, why not try our Baked Lamb Chops?

 If you want some total comfort food, then sausage, mash and peas is always a winner.
 Why not smother it all in our Easy Onion Gravy too?
-These peas also go well with our Chicken and Leek Pie or a Shepherd's Pie too.

 Storage